 How To Stretch Your Grocery Budget

 Planning a careful grocery shopping strategy can save you hundreds of dollars on your annual grocery tab.
-Meal planning apps like eMeals take the guesswork out of menu planning by prepping an entire week’s worth of meals for a monthly price of $5 to $10.
-And if you choose carefully, you can make easy, budget-friendly dinners that will last you all week.
+Apps like eMeals take the guesswork out of meal planning with weekly menus, complete with recipes and shopping lists, for a monthly price of $5 to $12.
+If you choose carefully, you can make easy, budget-friendly dinners that will last you all week.